dotnet/docs/docs/core/additional-tools/uninstall-tool.md

 - **`--all-but-latest`**

-  Removes the .NET SDKs and runtimes, except the one highest version.
+  Removes the .NET SDKs and runtimes, except the highest version.

 - **`--all-lower-patches`**

   Removes the .NET SDKs and runtimes superseded by higher patches.
-This option protects `global.json`.
+This option protects `global.json` file.

 - **`--all-previews`**